Who's Covered to Drive Your Car?

 Also, if Sally gets in a crash that was someone else’s fault, that person’s coverage would kick in to cover the costs, up to their policy limits (provided the other driver has insurance, of course).

-What vehicles are covered under your insurance?
+What vehicles are covered under my insurance?

 • Named vehicles: Any car specifically named on the declaration of your car insurance.